animemadness109/File-Sharing-Telegram-bot/README.md

 Telegram Bot to store Posts and Documents and it can Access by Special Links.
 I Guess This Will Be Usefull For Many People.....😇.

+### Changelogs
+1. added code system.
+You should provide users the code with bot tag instead of the link.
+If your bot got banned it will be tough to change every link of your channel.
+2. user need to use `/ch2l` command for converting to link.
+3. fixed single force sub channel issue.

 ### Features
 - Fully customisable.
 - Customisable welcome